Manufacturing IoT & Smart Systems

 Why Not Traditional SCADA?

 Per-seat licensing, historian modules, and annual maintenance contracts scaled poorly for a single-site plant that only needed OEE and downtime alerts.
-The self-hosted stack delivers predictable capital cost with dashboards and alert rules the client controls — no vendor roadmap dependency.
+The self-hosted stack delivers predictable capital cost with dashboards and alert rules the client controls.

 Automated Downtime Response